Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Related Work

 \subsection{Visual Aids to Reduce Cognitive Demands}

 A core principle in autism intervention is that pairing information with congruent visual aids can significantly reduce structural and cognitive demands by leveraging strengths in visual processing~\cite{quill1997instructional,rao2006learning}.
 For example, canonical autism intervention tools such as Social Stories~\cite{gray2000new} and Comic Strip Conversations~\cite{gray1994comic} recommend using images that align with the content of the guidance and conversation, to engage the autistic individuals and enhance their comprehension.
-Similarly, many frameworks for communication with autistic individuals (\eg{}, SCERTS~\cite{prizant2003scerts} and TEACCH~\cite{mesibov2010teacch}) emphasize visual mediation to streamline communication, such as symbol cards, photographs, and visual diagrams; a classic example is a visual schedule, which uses a sequence of picture cards (\eg{}, `Breakfast,' `School Bus,' `Reading Time') to make the day's events predictable and understandable in TEACCH~\cite{mesibov2010teacch}.
+Similarly, many frameworks for communication with autistic individuals (\eg{}, SCERTS~\cite{prizant2003scerts} and TEACCH~\cite{mesibov2010teacch}) emphasize visual mediation to streamline communication, such as symbol cards, photographs, and visual diagrams; a classic example is a visual schedule, which uses a sequence of picture cards (\eg{}, `Breakfast,' `School Bus,' `Class') to make the day's events predictable and understandable in TEACCH~\cite{mesibov2010teacch}.
 High-tech adaptations, such as animations for emotion recognition~\cite{golan2010enhancing} and tablet-based prompt apps~\cite{fletcher2016designing,allen2016ipads}, further increase engagement and facilitate targeted skill acquisition.
 However, a common thread unites these approaches: they are primarily designed for receptive communication---to teach skills or convey information to the autistic individual.
 They offer limited support for expressive communication, specifically for constructing and conveying their own narratives.

 Inspired by the benefits of visual aids to supplement narrative construction, this work synthesizes journaling and visual aids.
-In contrast to recent youth journaling tools that remain largely text-based~\cite{kim2024mindfuldiary,seo2024chacha}, our system incorporates the token-based visual representation of narrative in a four-panel comic strip format, which is co-constructed through conversation with an AI agent, aiming to retain autonomy and ownership while easing cognitive demands in organizing and expressing daily experiences.
+In contrast to recent youth journaling tools that remain largely text-based~\cite{kim2024mindfuldiary,seo2024chacha}, our system incorporates the token-based visual representation of narrative in a four-panel comic strip format, which is co-constructed through conversation with a chatbot, aiming to retain autonomy and ownership while easing cognitive demands in organizing and expressing daily experiences.